 UE address can contain IP address/prefix or Ethernet address as defined in TS 23.501 [2].

-NOTE 2: For TSN scenarios the UE address contains the DS-TT port MAC address.
+NOTE 2: For support of time sensitive communication and time synchronization (as described in clause 5.28.3.2 of TS 23.501 [2])the UE address contains the DS-TT port MAC address for Ethernet type PDU Session.